The Wedding Feast that went wrong.

 There is a delightful Riding Lights drama about the Wedding at Cana in Galilee.
 The actor playing the part of the Master of Ceremonies at the feast is seen on the phone in a back room talking to a friend.
 In a piece of one-upmanship he is boasting of the fact that the Teacher from Nazareth, about whom so many are talking, is there at the wedding.

 However, his bubble bursts as he overhears that, with so many guests now, after several days of feasting, horror of horrors, the wine has run out !
 To add to the sense of impending disaster he also catches sight of members of his catering staff carrying jars of water to give the thirsty guests, in lieu of wine !

-With visions of professional disgrace as a Master of Ceremonies and with thoughts of crowds of disgruntled guests putting in official complaints, in his stress he calls for a glass of the water to cool his nerves as he prepares for the worst.
+With visions of professional disgrace as a Master of Ceremonies his frantic mind is filled with thoughts of crowds of disgruntled guests putting in official complaints.
+In his stress he calls for a glass of the water to cool his nerves as he prepares for the worst.

 The sketch ends with him drinking the water.
 As he does so, his eyes immediately light up.
 This is not water but wine – the very best he has ever tasted !
 The catering firm’s reputation and the success of the wedding festivities is saved because ‘Jesus was there’.

 The Gospel account does not tell us whether this man, or the guests discovered what had actually taken place.
 The disciples certainly did, for it says ‘This first of his miraculous signs, Jesus performed at Cana in Galilee.
 He thus revealed his glory, and his disciples believed on him’ (John 2:11)